roflmaostc/DeconvOptim.jl/docs/src/background/physical_background.md

 # Physical Background
 We want to provide some physical background to the process of (de)convolution in optics.
 Optical systems like brightfield microscopes can only collect a certain amount of light emitted by a specimen.
 This effect (diffraction) leads to a blurred image of that specimen.
 Mathematically the lens has a certain frequency support.
-Within that frequency, transmission of light is supported.
+Within that frequency range, transmission of light is supported.
 Information (light) outside of this frequency support (equivalent to high frequency information) is lost.
 In the following picture we can see several curves in the frequency domain.
-The orange line is a artificial object with a constant frequency spectrum (delta peak).
+The orange line is a artificial object with a constant frequency spectrum (delta peak in real space).
 If such a delta peak is transferred through an optical lens, in real space the object is convolved with the point spread function (PSF).
 In frequency space such a convolution is a multiplication of the OTF (OTF is the Fourier transform of the PSF) and the frequency spectrum of the object.
 The green dotted curve is the captured image after transmission through the system.
 Additionally some noise was introduced which can be recognized through some bumps outside of the